jackjansen/miclightmeter/Hardware/readme.txt

 the microphone input on the TRRS plug (the sleeve) between being connected to our circuit (when power is on) or to the TRRS socket (when power is off).

-So if the iPhone or mac does not recognize the lightphone and continues getting audio from the builtin microphone the trick is to do the following:
+So if the iPhone or mac does not recognize the miclightmeter and continues getting audio from the builtin microphone the trick is to do the following:
-- turn off and unplug lightphone
+- turn off and unplug miclightmeter
 - plug Apple headset into the TRRS socket
-- plug lightphone TRRS plug into phone or computer
+- plug miclightmeter TRRS plug into phone or computer
 - (optionally use Audio Preferences or something to check the external input is used)
-- turn on the lightphone.
+- turn on the miclightmeter.

-To make matters worse I have also come across devices wher this does _not_ work, but simply plugging in the lightphone while it is on does work.
+To make matters worse I have also come across devices wher this does _not_ work, but simply plugging in the miclightmeter while it is on does work.
 Go figure.....

 Construction
 ============

-If you're not using identical components as I used look at Fritzing file lightphone.fzz, which has a breadboard layout.
+If you're not using identical components as I used look at Fritzing file miclightmeter.fzz, which has a breadboard layout.
 If you build this first you can experiment more easily with different resistor values and such.
 You may need to import MCP6004.fzpz.

-If you want to dive right in look at the stripboard layout in lightphone-stripboard.pdf (or the Fritzing sourcefile, lightphone-stripboard.fzz).
+If you want to dive right in look at the stripboard layout in miclightmeter-stripboard.pdf (or the Fritzing sourcefile, miclightmeter-stripboard.fzz).
 Construction is straightforward, with one exception: TRRS plugs are absolutely horrendous to solder.
 Eventually it turned out that by far the easiest was to buy an iPhone headset extension cable, cut it into two, and work with the (still tiny) wires in the cable.

-lightphone-assembly.jpg is a picture of the device before it was put into a case (and before the LED2/R14 power indicator were added).
+miclightmeter-assembly.jpg is a picture of the device before it was put into a case (and before the LED2/R14 power indicator were added).